andredesousa/spring-docker/README.md

 Here, `-d` means detach mode, and `-p 8080:8080` means external port is 8080 is mapped with internal port 8080.

-You can build a tagged docker image with Gradle using `./gradlew buildDockerImage` command.
+Alternatively, you can build a tagged docker image with Gradle using `./gradlew buildDockerImage` task.

 Spring Boot supports buildpacks.
-Put simply, instead of creating our own Dockerfile and building it using something like docker build, all you need is the `./gradlew bootBuildImage` command.
+Put simply, instead of creating our own Dockerfile and building it using something like docker build, all you need is the `./gradlew bootBuildImage` task.
 Alternatively, the [Palantir Gradle Plugin](https://github.com/palantir/gradle-docker) works with a Dockerfile and can also generate a Dockerfile for you.
 Using [Google Jib](https://github.com/GoogleContainerTools/jib) makes preparing and pushing Docker image pretty easy.
 Jib builds optimized Docker and OCI images for your Java applications without a Docker daemon, and without deep mastery of Docker best practices.